barry664/DeformCL/README.md

 # DeformCL: Learning Deformable Centerline Representation for Vessel Extraction in 3D Medical Image

-This repo is the official implementation of our CVPR 2025 paper: **DeformCL: Learning Deformable Centerline Representation for Vessel Extraction in 3D Medical Image** [link] as well as the follow-ups.
+This repo is the official implementation of our CVPR 2025 paper: [**DeformCL: Learning Deformable Centerline Representation for Vessel Extraction in 3D Medical Image**](https://openaccess.thecvf.com/content/CVPR2025/papers/Zhao_DeformCL_Learning_Deformable_Centerline_Representation_for_Vessel_Extraction_in_3D_CVPR_2025_paper.pdf) as well as the follow-ups.
 We have made every effort to ensure that the codebase is clean, concise, easily readable, and relies only on minimal dependencies.

 ## Table of Contents
 - [Introduction](#introduction)